naa986/wp-login-form/wp-login-form/readme.txt

 == Description ==

-[WordPress Login Form](https://noorsplugin.com/wordpress-login-form-plugin/) allows you to create a simple login form for use anywhere on the front end of your WordPress site.
+[WP Login Form](https://noorsplugin.com/wordpress-login-form-plugin/) allows you to create a simple login form for use anywhere on the front end of your WordPress site.
 You can add it to a post, page or your sidebar with a shortcode.

 === How to Create a Custom Login Page for WordPress ===